 A brief silence fell after that, and Kaede felt only Sylviane's trembling body in her embrace.
 Then, as the Princess let loose an animal-like cry that rapidly grew into an ear-piercing wail, it was only thanks to Kaede's earlier laziness -- having fallen asleep with her enchanted earrings still on -- that she did not lose her familiar-boosted hearing.

 ----- * * * -----

 Outside, Edith-Estellise shed a bittersweet tear as she leaned her head back against cabin wall.

 She had been taking a midnight patrol of the camp when she found Elspeth guarding outside the Landgrave's cabin with her head drooping.
 It wasn't really surprising after such an exhausting day.
-With the possible danger that enemy agents might take advantage of the spent army, Edith dismissed Elspeth -- with a little convincing and much insistence -- before taking up guard herself.
+But there was possible danger that enemy agents, not to mention her former co-conspirators, might take advantage of the Princess' depleted armigers.
+Therefore Edith dismissed Elspeth -- with a little convincing and much insistence -- before taking up guard herself.

 The cabin was almost soundproof, and Edith never heard the conversations that went on inside.
 However she did notice when the light turned back on, and Sylviane's sorrowful wail was so loud even the enchantments failed to completely block it.

 The Crusader Saint was sympathetic, of course.
 Every noble worthy of their rank had lost close companions and loved ones today.